How To Upcycle, Recycle & Donate Old Pillows In The UK

 The bad news is that not every pillow is suitable for composting.
 However, if your pillow is feather or down-filled or is encased in 100% cotton or another 100% natural fibre, then it may well be that at least part of your pillow is compostable.

 Feathers and down can be composted – they are considered a green material.
 These break down relatively quickly in your compost bin and add nitrogen to your soil.
+Meanwhile, some fabrics are compostable.
+Although, do see below to find out if the fabric of your pillow is compostable.

 To compost your feathers, open up your pillow, and pour the feathers into your home compost bin (not your kerbside food waste bin).
 Make sure to add a good mix of brown materials to get the best results.

-If the fabric isn’t certified organic, then check with the manufacturer first to see if it is suitable for composting.
-Some fabrics – even natural fibres – can be treated with fire-retardant chemicals that could compromise their ability to break down in your compost bin or leach undesirable chemicals into your compost.
+Some fabrics – even natural fibres – can be treated with fire-retardant chemicals that could compromise their ability to break down in your compost bin.
+Or it could be that they may leach undesirable chemicals into your compost.

 If you get the go-ahead to compost, then don’t pop the pillow fabric straight into the compost bin.
 There is a bit of prep work involved first.